-- To update your Linux Database Server Manager: - 1 On the Linux server, become the root user. - 2 Download the latest Linux Database Server Manager RPM package file onto your Linux server from the QuickBooks Enterprise Solutions website: www.gbes.com/linux. - 3 In a terminal window, type the following command and press Enter to stop the qbdbfilemon service:

-4 Type the following command and press Enter to stop the gbdbmgrn 25 service:
+- To update yourLinuxDatabase ServerManager: - 1 On the Linux server, become the root user. - 2 Download the latest Linux Database Server Manager RPM package file onto your Linux server from the QuickBooks Support website: https://quickbooks.intuit.com/learn-support. - In a terminal window, type the following command and press Enter to stop the qbdbfilemon service: - service qbdbfilemon stop - 4 Type the following command and press Enter to stop the qbdbmgrn 30 service: - service qbdbmgrn 30 stop rpm -Uvh packagename where packagename is the name of the updated Release 20.0 RPM package you downloaded from the QuickBooks Support website.